 Once you consciously decide to think positively and stay on the path to health and fitness, you’ll complete the first step towards manifesting your dream body.

 You can’t successfully manifest your dream body without knowing exactly why you want to achieve that goal.
-Is it for health or to look better?
-Is it to gain confidence in general, feel great at your wedding, lose weight for a new summer bikini, stun at a much-anticipated vacation, or anything else?
+Whether it’s for health, looking better, gaining confidence, feeling great at your wedding, losing weight for a new summer bikini, stunning at a much-anticipated vacation, or any other reason.

 Whatever your reasons are, write them down.
 They can be one or multiple, profound or vain, but they’ll serve as your motivation to continue thinking productively.
 This positivity will lead you to work out and eat healthy every day.